elicia4/linux_notes/tools/vim/09-vim-tips.md

 - You can change the initial number (`<i>`) to any other integer, the first selected number will always be `<i> + <n>`

-So if you wanted to create a sequnce of number starting with 4 and increase every next occurence by 10, you know what to do :)
+So if you wanted to create a sequence of numbers starting with 4 and increase every next occurrence by 10, you know what to do :)